KempnerInstitute/nodelens/docs/source/api/experiments.rst

 Experiments API Reference
 =========================

-This section provides detailed documentation for all experiment types available in the alignment framework.
+This section provides detailed documentation for all experiment types available in LossLens.

 .. contents:: Table of Contents
    :local: